dkhaothong/dkhaothong.github.io/_projects/forum-project.md

 #### The Solution:

-We were given specific constraints to work with such as what features to test, what main insights were expected, and an average timeframe of the project.
+We were given specific constraints to work with such as what features to test, what main insights were expected from stakeholders, and an average timeframe of the project.
+We strategized and tailored our strategy to suit these constraints.
 As we waited for the prototype to be finalized by our client, we began to solve the problem by discovering the type of users that would use the community support forum website.

 ---